 Bigleaf works with your firewall right out of the box

-We built Bigleaf from day one to work with your firewall without compromising any of its functionality.
+From day one, Bigleaf was built to work with your firewall without compromising any of its functionality.
 To your firewall, Bigleaf looks like an internet connection.
 To install Bigleaf all you do is update your firewall’s WAN IP address — no compromises to your security or compliance.
 If you have site-to-site VPNs, you may need to update the IP addresses that they connect to.
 If you’re hosting servers internally, simply update the DNS records for those to point at the Bigleaf-provided IP addresses.

 We believe in best-of-breed solutions for your critical business applications, and security is high on that list.
-If you’d like to learn how Bigleaf would work with your existing firewall, contact us today.
+If you’d like to learn how Bigleaf would work with your existing firewall, request a demo today.